Nodeocrat/room-samples/api-docs.md

 - `client` {Client}
 - `userInfo` {Object} the same object as in Room.onJoinRequest

-Called when client is accepted & expected to join shortly, but not yet initialized.
+Called when client is accepted & is now guaranteed a spot in the room, but the websocket connection may not be up yet.
 Always call super when using this hook.
+You may register socket events here if you do not have to send initial state; it will save half a round trip compared to onClientConnect, if the client does not have an active websocket connection yet.

-### Client Hook: Room.initClient(client)
+### Client Hook: Room.onClientConnect(client)
 - `client` {Client}

-Called when client is initialized on client side.
-This is the time to register socket events on server side with client.
-Also optionally you can choose to emit initial startup data (if required).
-Note: This is called after the client side has called `initialized()` so it can be assumed the client is already initialized and is receiving events whenever `Room.broadcast` is called.
+Called when client websocket connection is up.
+You should register socket events here if you need to send initial data.

 ### Client Hook: Room.onClientLeave(client)
 - `client` {Client}

 When client leaves.
-Be aware that this may happen any time after onClientAccepted even before the client has initialized
+Be aware that this may happen any time after onClientAccepted, even before the client has an active websocket connection.

 ### Client Hook: Room.onClientDisconnect(client)
 - `client` {Client}

 Called when a client disconnects.
-This does not need to be overidden if reconenctTimeout is set to zero, as leave will be called instantly (but onClientDisconnect will still be called just before)
+This does not need to be overidden if reconenctTimeout is set to zero, as leave will be called instantly (but onClientDisconnect will still be called just before).

 ### Client Hook: Room.onClientReconnect(client)
 - `client` {Client}